 - In Alaska, RSV seasonality is less predictable, and the duration of RSV activity is often longer than the national average duration

-- Providers in these jurisdictions should consult state, local, or territorial guidance on timing of Beyfortus administration
+- Providers in these jurisdictions should consult state, local, or territorial guidance on the timing of Beyfortus administration

-First RSV season9,10
+First RSV season1,5,9,10

 - Providers should target administration shortly before the start of the season for infants aged <8 months born before their first RSV season